yangshuqi/FoodAnalysis/README.md

 # Requirements
 ## Google Vision Kit:
 - python packages: scipy; numpy; sklearn; skimage; matplotlib; requests; PIL
-- some official packages provided by Vision Kit should be places in their default folder
+- some official packages provided by Vision Kit should be placed in their default folder

 ## [optional] Remote Server
 - MATLAB is used for the GUI program on server